Disciplin A Kitschme: Belgrade years (1981–1992)

 The band's seventh studio album, Nova iznenađenja za nova pokolenja (New Surprises for New Generations), was recorded in November 1990 and released in early 1991.
 It featured former Haustor member Srđan Gulić "Gul" as the new drummer, and former Pop Mašina, Innamorata and Papatra drummer Dušan Đukić "Đuka" on goč as guest.
 The album featured the usage of sampled music: "Buka u modi" ("Noise in Fashion") featured sampled riff from the Yugoslav band Dah song "Noćna buka" ("Night Noise"), "Zlopamtilo" ("Grudge-Bearer") featured a part of the YU Grupa song "Bio jednom jedan pas" ("Once Upon a Time There Was a Dog"), and the cover of Pop Mašina song "Zemlja svetlosti" ("The Land of Light") featured the chorus from the Yugoslav band Time song "Rokenrol u Beogradu" ("Rock 'n' Roll in Belgrade").
 "Buka u modi" was also released as a single with a different version of the track on the B-side.
 At the time, Kojić was also playing the guitar in the ad hoc band Kod Tri Balona (The Three Ballons), which featured Električni Orgazam guitarist Branislav Petrović "Banana" on bass guitar and on different occasions the drums were played by Srđan Todorović, Kokan Popović and Goran Čavajda "Čavke".
 The band performed cover versions of the songs by Yugoslav progressive and hard rock bands like YU Grupa, Pop Mašina, Buldožer, Smak and Atomsko Sklonište.
-Kojić at the time also organized jam sessions at the Akademija club with conceptual artist Kosta Bunuševac.
+Kojić at the time also organised jam sessions at the Akademija club with conceptual artist Kosta Bunuševac.
 The jam sessions were described by Kojić and Bunuševac as "noisy jam session cabaret" and were entitled Beogradska prevara uličnog i nadzemnog sjaja (The Belgrade Swindle of Street and Overground Splendor).
 The recording of the session held on 13 May 1990 was released on the album of the same title.
 In 1991, Kojić wrote music for the theatre play Prijateljstvo zanat najstariji (Friendship, the Oldest Trade) played in Bitef Thetare and directed by Ivana Vujić.
 The material, including Kojić's version of the song "Idu dani" ("Days Are Passing"), originally written by Vojislav "Voki" Kostić, was released on Kojić's solo EP Prijateljstvo zanat najstariji.

 At the time of Nova iznenađenja za nova pokoljenja release, Disciplina Kičme enjoyed significant mainstream popularity.
 However, after the album release, due to the political situation in the country, the group disbanded, holding their last concerts in August 1991 in Koper and Pula.
 The following year, Kojić moved to London and Erkman moved to Netherlands.
 In March and June 1991, at the students' protest in Belgrade, Kojić's lyrics "Vreme je za pravdu / Vreme je za istinu" ("It is time for justice / It is time for the truth") were shouted as slogans, and the song "Buka u modi" became one of the unofficial anthems of the 1996–1997 protests in Belgrade.